thanders/latestMovies/docs/README.md

 ### Jar

-Fromt the terminal you can execute the compiled jar:
+From the terminal, you can execute the provided compiled jar:

 `java out/artifacts/silverScreen_jar/silverScreen.jar`